Operation Lam Son 719: Retreat

 On 22 March the 147th Marine Brigade at FSB Delta were still enduring fierce fighting with diminishing resources.
 PAVN troops had penetrated the base perimeter and late in the afternoon launched an assault supported by ten flame-throwing tanks.
 The Marines destroyed two tanks with M72 LAW rockets, a third was destroyed by mines and fourth by an airstrike.
 The Marines then abandoned Delta and withdrew towards the 258th Marine Brigade positions at FSB Hotel, however the PAVN intercepted the 147th Marines and a pitched battle ensued.
 The 147th Marines then successfully disengaged and by the morning of 23 March had arrived at FSB Hotel.
-230 Marine wounded were evacuated and by nightfall the entire 147th Marine Brigade was evacuated by U.S. helicopters to Khe Sanh.
-37 Marines were missing in the action while PAVN casualties were assessed to be heavy.
+They evacuated 230 wounded marines, and by nightfall the entire 147th Marine Brigade was evacuated by U.S. helicopters to Khe Sanh.
+There were 37 marines missing in the action, while PAVN casualties were assessed to be heavy.

 At midday on 23 March the last ARVN units had crossed the border and reached the forward positions of U.S. units in South Vietnam.
 Due to the PAVN armored threat the U.S. 1st Battalion, 77th Armor Regiment was moved to the border to engage any PAVN tanks.
 During the day U.S. air support included 756 helicopter gunship sorties, 238 tactical airstrikes and 11 B-52 strikes.
 On the morning of 24 March U.S. air cavalry sighted PAVN armored vehicles at five different locations near Route 9 on the Laotian side of the border.
 Helicopter gunships and tactical airstrikes destroyed ten tanks.
 At FSB Hotel the PAVN began probing the perimeter and Khang ordered its withdrawal rather than repeat the fighting at FSB Delta.
 That afternoon U.S. helicopters extracted the 258th Marine Brigade and all of their artillery which were redeployed to Lang Vei to establish a firebase covering the border area.

 On the night of 23 March, a PAVN sapper attack on Khe Sanh resulted in three Americans killed and several aircraft and two ammunition dumps destroyed, PAVN losses were 14 killed and one captured.
 By the 25th, 45 days after the beginning of the operation, the remainder of the South Vietnamese force that had survived had left Laos.
 The forward base at Khe Sanh had also come under increasing artillery bombardment and, by 6 April, it was abandoned and Operation Lam Son 719 was over.